ProteinsWebTeam/HMMER-web-docs/docs/result.rst

   Shows the species to which this sequence belongs and provides a link to the `NCBI taxonomy Browser <http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi>`_

+Cross-refs
+  Displays cross-references to other resources available at the EBI through `EBI Search <https://www.ebi.ac.uk/ebisearch>`_.

 Kingdom
   Shows the kingdom to which this sequence belongs